 Grape Jelly Barbecue Sauce, Updated is super simple to make and takes very little time to simmer away and meld all the flavors together.
 It has the texture and complexity of something that might come off the back burner at a barbecue joint with none of the time investment, tons of ingredients, or hassle.
 I love that because it’s like a cheat!
 Hardly any work, but you still get all the kudos!

 This recipe will be significantly thicker after it’s cooled and can get very thick in the fridge.
-Just feel free to thin it out with a little warm water; there won’t be enough additional water needed to affect the flavor.
-If you are barbecuing inside in the oven or in the Instant Pot, you might try adding in a tablespoon or two of whatever juices you have in the bottom of the pan to the sauce.
+Just feel free to carefully thin it out with a little warm water by the teaspoonful if you need to; there won’t be enough additional water needed to affect the flavor.
+If you are barbecuing inside in the oven or in the Instant Pot, you might try adding in a teaspoon or two of whatever juices you have in the bottom of the pan to the sauce.
 It never hurts to add a little extra sumpin’ sumpin’ in the flavor department!